NotInterestedPirralho/TopDownShooter/README.md

 - And finally control serves to monitor the time between frames for a more consistent game and to call a gameOver

-Theres also this function which deals with the touches detected by the screen to deal with the Joysticks for movement and Aiming
+Theres also this function which deals with the touches detected by the screen to deal with the Joysticks for movement and Aiming (currently there seems to be a bug in which the shooting joystick is always active and never stops shooting after starting)
 ```Kotlin
  override fun onTouchEvent(event: MotionEvent?): Boolean {
             event?.let {